11ty/11ty-website/src/docs/plugins/bundle.md

 {% set codeContent %}
 export default function(eleventyConfig) {
 	eleventyConfig.addBundle("css", {
-		// Folder (relative to output directory) files will write to
-		toFileDirectory: "bundle",

 		// File extension used for bundle file output, defaults to bundle name
 		outputFileExtension: "css",

 		// Name of shortcode for use in templates, defaults to bundle name
 		shortcodeName: "css",
 		// shortcodeName: false, // disable this feature.

+		// Optional subfolder (relative to output directory) files will write to
+		toFileDirectory: "",

 		// Modify bundle content
 		transforms: [],